 One way you could address these different information needs is through the frequency and various channels you use to reach your audiences.
 All employees might be better informed through written communications with linked resources.
 The IT team, on the other hand, might benefit from more frequent communications, including live training sessions, executive messaging and manager resources.

 2 ) What do we want them to feel?

 Next, consider how you want each audience to feel after receiving your communications.
-This step is especially important in change communications, where you want to bring employees along on a transformation and you need their buy-in.
-This question sets the stage for being able to influence and inspire action in your target audiences.
+This step is especially important in change communications, where you want to bring employees along on a transformation and need their buy-in.
+The answer to this question tells you how to influence and inspire action in your target audiences.

-For example, if you’re building a communications plan for a merger or acquisition, you likely want all employees to feel excited, informed and supported throughout the transition.
-For key support functions like HR and IT, you might also want them to feel like they are an integral part of the transition and prepared to support it.
-For senior leaders and executives, you might want them to feel energized and equipped to communicate about the vision for the future of the company.
+For example, if you’re preparing to transition from one payroll and employee benefits platform to another, you’ll want to make sure all internal stakeholders feel informed and supported throughout the transition.
+For key support functions, like HR and IT, you might also want them to feel like they are an integral part of the transition and prepared to support it.
+For senior leaders and executives, you might want them to feel energized and equipped to communicate about the timing and benefits of the transition.
 As you build your communications plan, you’ll want to keep these perspectives in mind to ensure that you’re conveying the right messages to each audience.

 3) What do we want them to do?